dperique/pandas_examples/README.md

   such, I high recommend running only on a high secured and isolated local machine -- whether that machine be your local laptop or machine residing locally on your well secured network.
+* Setup a virtualenv to avoid cluttering your machine.
 * Run Jupyter Notebook server on that machine; save the token presented to you.
 * Setup an ssh tunnel to the Jupyter Notebook server at 127.0.0.1:8888
 * Browse locally to https://127.0.0.1:8899